 3. Beating the Clock on Shelf Life

 A tablet sits dry and stable in its bottle.
 A gummy is a moist, inviting gel.
 Over months in a cabinet, moisture can shift, causing gummies to harden or stick.
-Worse, the moist environment can let ingredients interact, slowly sapping potency.
+Worse, the moist environment can let ingredients interact, sapping potency.
 The last gummy in the bottle needs to be as powerful as the first.

 What This Means For You